EndPointCorp/end-point-blog/2014/09/16/aliasin-and-redmine-plugins.html.md

 end

 PolitePerson.new.hello
-=&gt; "Hello, your majesty!"
+=> "Hello, your majesty!"
 OverlyPolitePerson.new.hello
-=&gt; "Hello, your majesty!
+=> "Hello, your majesty!
 I am honored by your presence!"
 ```

 Neat!
 How does this play into Redmine plugins, you ask?
 Before we get into that there is one more thing to go over: a module's **included** method.